Am I Ever Gonna See Your Face Again: History

 Neeson said that the song was originally written as an acoustic ballad about grief and loss.
 The girlfriend of Neeson's friend was killed in a motorcycle collision, and the two friends were discussing life after death.
 The conversation inspired Neeson to write the lyrics.
 References to subjects like Santa Fe and Renoir came from Neeson's own experiences.

-After British band Status Quo discovered numerous similarities between the song and one of their own ("Lonely Night"), the two bands reached an agreement in lieu of a lawsuit that saw Status Quo receive royalties from "Am I Ever Gonna See Your Face Again".
+After British band Status Quo discovered numerous similarities between the song and one of their own ("Lonely Night"), the two bands reached an agreement instead of a lawsuit that saw Status Quo receive royalties from "Am I Ever Gonna See Your Face Again".
 Status Quo bassist Alan Lancaster was friends with members of the Angels at the time of the incident, and lived next door to John Brewster.
-In 2015, Brewster recounted having asked Neeson whether the song could've been based on "Lonely Night" and recalls a non-committal response: "I might have heard it at a disco".
+In 2015, Brewster recounted having asked Neeson whether the song could have been based on "Lonely Night" and recalls a non-committal response: "I might have heard it at a disco".